florianamoser/splicer/documentation/samplerequirements.md

 Use the following specifications as a starting point when selecting a sample for Splicer:

+- Choose a sample that resonates in some way with space and/or time.
 - Ideally, the sample should be a **three-dimensional object**.
 - **Flat, two-dimensional objects** are generally less suitable.
 - **Very dark**, **very glossy**, or **dark and glossy** surfaces can be challenging to capture accurately.

 These considerations help ensure optimal results during imaging and reconstruction.

-!!! tip "If you are unsure whether your sample is suitable, check with splicer operator."
+> If you are unsure whether your sample is suitable, check with splicer operator.

 | Type| Description |
 | ----- | ----- |